We can all agree that social media marketing is not for the faint-hearted.

 Some final thoughts

 And now that you're familiar with everything there is to know about the latest social media trends, it's time to work on your strategy!
-So make sure to read our handy guide on content pillars, the true magic behind social media success.
+So, read our handy guide on content pillars and start planning social media content calendars for your clients.